Shades of green: Rifle green

 Rifle green was the official uniform colour of the Canadian Forces (CF) after unification; it was thereafter generally referred to as "CF green".
 After the introduction of the distinctive environmental uniform (DEU), rifle green remained as the uniform colour of the winter land environment DEU; a short-lived tan uniform was worn in summer.
 After the demise of the tans, the rifle green DEU was worn year-round.
 Rifle green was also the colour of the uniform worn by the Northern Irish Royal Ulster Constabulary (RUC) until 2001 where the RUC was renamed the PSNI and while the uniform color remained the same, terminology changed to "bottle green".
+In the U.S. armed forces, personnel qualified as special forces soldiers wear a green beret, which has given them their nickname.
+Rifle green uniforms were issued to Hiram Berdan's elite 1st and 2nd United States Sharpshooters during the American Civil War.

 Rifle green is 19–0419 TPX in the Pantone palette, or hex code #444C38 in the sRGB color space, as shown above.
 Despite being referred to as bottle green in some contexts, Pantone rifle green is a distinct shade from RAL 6007 Bottle green.